top of page

 Signs and Symptoms of Gum Disease

-The early stages of gum disease can be easy to miss, which is why it’s essential to be aware of the warning signs.
+The early stages of it can be easy to miss, which is why it’s essential to be aware of the warning signs.
 Common symptoms of gum disease include:

 • Red, swollen, or tender gums: Healthy gums should be pink and firm.
 If your gums are red, puffy, or painful, it could be a sign of gum inflammation.